Privacy Bundle #1 - WISP Version (35% discount)

 - The SBC leverages multiple sources for "industry best practices" and you are able to select what works best for your organization.

-- The CVT addresses the “how?” questions for how your company performs pre-production testing to ensure that both cybersecurity and privacy principles are built-in by default.
+The IAP addresses the “how?” questions for how your company performs pre-production testing to ensure that both cybersecurity and privacy principles are built-in by default.

 - This is an editable Microsoft Word document that provides program-level guidance to conduct pre-production testing that ties in with existing SDLC/PDLC processes.